Want to learn how to peel a pomegranate without making a mess or losing any seeds? Here’s my favorite way to seed a pomegranate!

 If you’ve ever had pomegranate seeds, you know they’re super tasty.
 But it can seem a little overwhelming trying to get them out of the pomegranate fruit itself.

-How to peel a pomegranate (with no mess!):
+How to peel a pomegranate (the easy way – with no mess!):

 - Cut the pomegranate in half through the root, then in half again to create quarters.